-- \ TODO in ns-2 - Add a variable to ns-2 to allow either TFRC or CCID3. - \ Feedback from Arjuna Sathiaseelan: - Changing W\init to be in terms of segment size s, not MSS. - \ Changed THRESHOLD, the lower bound on the history discounting parameter DF, from 0.5 to 0.25, for more history discounting when the current interval is long. - \ Relying on the sender not to use X\recv from data-limited periods.
+- For measuring the receive rate, added that after a loss event, the receive rate SHOULD be measured over the most recent RTT, but for simplicity of implementation, MAY be measured over a slightly longer time interval. - Clarified that RTT measurements do not necessarily come from feedback packets; they could also come from other places, e.g., from the SYN exchange. - Specified that the sender may maintain unused sent credits up to one RTT.
+This gives behavior similar to TCP.
+Also specified that the sender should not sent packets more that rtt/2 seconds before their nominal send time. - Reinserted the last paragraph of Section 4.4 from RFC 3448.
+It must have been deleted accidently. - Feedback from Arjuna Sathiaseelan: - Changing W_init to be in terms of segment size s, not MSS. - Changed THRESHOLD, the lower bound on the history discounting parameter DF, from 0.5 to 0.25, for more history discounting when the current interval is long. - Relying on the sender not to use X_recv from data-limited periods.
 This gives behavior similar to TCP, when ACK-clocking is not in effect in data-limited periods.
-The largest X\recv over the most recent two round-trip times is used to limit the sending rate.
-This is maintained using X\recv\set.
-Taken together, these avoid problems with the first feedback packet after an idle period, and this avoids problems with limitations from X\recv during data-limited periods. - \ Clarified that when the receiver receives a data packet, and didn't send a feedback packet when the feedback timer last expired (because no data packets were received), then the receiver sends a feedback packet immediately. - \ Clarified that the feedback packet reports the rate over the last RTT, not necessarily the rate since the last feedback packet was sent (if no feedback packet was sent when the feedback timer last expired). - \ Corrected earlier code designed to prevent the receive rate from limiting the sending rate when the first feedback packet received, or for the first feedback packet received after an idle period. - \ Clarified that we have p=0 only until the first loss event.
+The largest X_recv over the most recent two round-trip times is used to limit the sending rate.
+This is maintained using X_recv_set.
+Taken together, these avoid problems with the first feedback packet after an idle period, and this avoids problems with limitations from X_recv during data-limited periods. - Clarified that when the receiver receives a data packet, and didn't send a feedback packet when the feedback timer last expired (because no data packets were received), then the receiver sends a feedback packet immediately. - Clarified that the feedback packet reports the rate over the last RTT, not necessarily the rate since the last feedback packet was sent (if no feedback packet was sent when the feedback timer last expired). - Corrected earlier code designed to prevent the receive rate from limiting the sending rate when the first feedback packet received, or for the first feedback packet received after an idle period.

+- Clarified that we have p=0 only until the first loss event.
 After the first loss event, p>0, and it is not possible to go back to p=0.
-In response to old email. - \ Clarified in Section 6.1 that the loss event rate does not have to be recalculated with the arrival of each new data packet. - \ Clarified the section on Reducing Oscillations.
+In response to old email. - Clarified in Section 6.1 that the loss event rate does not have to be recalculated with the arrival of each new data packet. - Clarified the section on Reducing Oscillations.
 Feedback from Gerrit Renker.